bjorns/aem-cmd/README.md

     $ acmd setprop prop1="I like cheese",prop2="I also like wine" /content/catalog/product4711

 The setprop tool also takes paths on stdin.
-The folling line sets the property on all nodes under /content/catalog
+The following line sets the property on all nodes under /content/catalog

     $ acmd find /content/catalog | acmd setprop prop="I like cheese"